stt-datacore/website/static/crew/mccoy_scrubs_crew.md

 published: true
 ---

-For a card so old (Mid 2016), McCoy has held up remarkably well.
+For a card so old (Mid 2016), McCoy has had a hell of a run.
 DA has a rather flat stat distribution; sort of like a primary and two secondaries.
+Practically insignificant, but a callback to days of yore when stat distribution wasn't so cookie cutter.

-For that reason, his MED is not noteworthy even if his work for MED/SEC voyages is.
-Four event features is unparalleled for non-mega golds, but although McCoy is a household name, he's not an event powerhouse and his #1 McCoy MED was just torpedoed by no less than two variants.
-Considering the universal lack of MED crew and such poor stats on the gauntlet focused ones, DA McCoy is a worthwhile pickup for most rosters with a bias toward early-to-mid game players.
+Bones' four event features is an unparalleled number for non-mega golds, but although McCoy is a household name, he's not been a Faction event powerhouse and his aged sub-1,000 primary base is markedly worse than a few newer variants.
+Considering the universal lack of MED crew and such poor stats on the gauntlet focused ones, DA McCoy can still find niche work on some rosters, with a bias toward early-to-mid game players.